jedcn/rsudist/README.md

 ## Why would I share `=RSUDIST`?

-I have had several conversations about equity with people and wished for something that is illustrative of outcomes in the way that `=RSUDIST` can be inside of a Google Sheet.
+I have had conversations about equity with people and wished for something that is illustrative of possible outcomes in the way that `=RSUDIST` can be inside of a Google Sheet.
 If you are getting your first grant it can be somewhat confusing.

-Additionally, I have known people that have disregarded compensation via equity because they did not understand it, and I do not want anyone to make that mistake if I can help it.
+Additionally, I have known people that have disregarded compensation from equity because they did not understand it, and I do not want anyone to make that mistake if I can help it.

 ## How do you "get" `=RSUDIST`?